dehezhang2/Notes/4286_4293/CS4286_Final_Review.md

 ## Questions

 * In Lecture 6, why do we use identifier in Example 4 (nonce & signature)
+* In lecture 7, is mech 6. and mech 9. vulnerable to reflection attack since identifier is not used.
 * In Lecture 9, why do we need SSL over IPSec

 ## Lecture 06: Authentication